Can Liverpool or Chelsea catch irresistible Bernardo Silva and table-topping Man City?

 “What is important is the way we are playing.
 Results are a little bit random but the consistency is the most important thing.
 It helps us to be a stable team and that is why we have won seven games in a row.”

-Between them, City and Liverpool have contributed the best five winning streaks in the Premier League of all time over the last four years.
+Between them, City and Liverpool have contributed the top five Premier League winning streaks of all time over the last four years.

 If they do it again and Chelsea can match them, this could be some title race.